JacksonTolliday/Bunny_RunGame/functional.md

 Your specification **should include** the following types of information:

-* A title.
-Replace the title at the beginning of this document. *YEP, DONE*
-* Summary or introduction.
-In general, in a few lines or less, what is your program about or what is it about?
-     *In this game, you play as one of the knights of Camelot, and you must escape the Killer Rabbit of Caerbannog.*
+* In this game, you play as one of the knights of Camelot, and you must escape the Killer Rabbit of Caerbannog.
+This is loosely based off of the scene from Monty Python and the Holy Grail.
-* How does the user access your program?
-Is it shared via https://runpython.org?
-Is a web site?
-Embedded in a single board computer?
-     *This was programmed with https://runpython.org.*
+* This game was programmed with https://runpython.org.
-* If there are graphics screens involved, describe every screen that the user will experience: what is it for?
-  What did the user have to do to get there and how does she move on to the next?
-     *The game directly starts, there is no enter game screen, and you must move your character to an exit on the screen.
+* The game directly starts, and there is no enter game screen.
+You must move your character to try to escape the rabbit.
 The rabbit will follow, and try to catch up to the player.
-The goal of the game is to esacpe the Killer Rabbit of Caerbannog for as long as possible.*
+The goal of the game is to esacpe the Killer Rabbit of Caerbannog for as long as possible.
 * For each graphics screen, describe every active control input and what it does.
 What elements on the screen will change in response to user input?
      *The knight of Camelot will respond to key input (w,a,s,d) to move up, down, left, or right.*
 * Does the program respond to mouse input?
 What, exactly, does the mouse do?
      *This program does not respond to mouse input.*
-* Does the program respond to keyboard input?
-How?
-     *The knight of Camelot will respond to key input (w,a,s,d) to move up, down, left, or right.*
+* The knight of Camelot will respond to key input (w,a,s,d) to move up, down, left, or right through the sprites.
-* What graphical assets will be used?
-     *There will be at least one set of image sprites for the knight of Camelot, there will be background sprites, and there will be a set of sprites for the Killer Rabbit of Caerbannog.
-These can be found under the image
+* There will be at least one set of image sprites for the knight of Camelot, there will be background sprites, and there will be a set of sprites for the Killer Rabbit of Caerbannog.
+These can be found under the images folder in this program.
-* Does the user have to do anything to install the program?
+* The user doesn't have to do anything to install the program, because it is run off of https://runpython.org.
-     *No.*

 Your specification should **not** include the following types of information: